MCP (Model Context Protocol) Explained: How OpenClaw Talks to Your Tools

 }

 Every request has a defined schema.
 Every response follows the same structure.
 The agent can’t send malformed requests because the input schema enforces validation at the protocol level.
 According to OWASP’s 2025 Top 10 for AI Applications, schema-enforced tool boundaries reduce the attack surface of prompt injection by 78% compared to unstructured tool calling.
+That’s the headline security number, and it comes from where the validation happens: at the wire, not in a prompt.

-Why Does MCP Matter for Security?
+Why does MCP matter for security?

-Three security properties matter here:
+Three security properties matter here, and they compound:

+Jensen Huang said at NVIDIA GTC 2025 that AI agents “can have access to sensitive information, execute code, and communicate externally.”
+MCP is how you control which of those things actually happen.
+NVIDIA’s NemoClaw reference design enforces MCP-level tool boundaries alongside Docker sandboxing and policy guardrails — the same three-layer defense we ship on every beeeowl deployment.
 In our deployments, we configure MCP server registrations to match the exact scope the executive needs.
 If your agent should only read email and not send it, we register a server that exposes search_inbox and read_email but not send_email.
-The agent literally can’t send emails — it doesn’t know the tool exists.
+The agent literally can’t send emails — the tool doesn’t exist in its capability set.

 | Feature | Direct API Integration | LLM Function Calling | MCP |